borispov/Rispov/_posts/2021/01/elitism-in-psychology.md

   - "psychology"
 ---

-In my mind elitism is associated with two things: Chess and French.
+I associate elitisim with mainly two things: Chess & French.
 Though I haven't conducted any thorough research beyond rumors and personal experience, visiting France with my wife validated what we had heard.
 We met some friendly young men and women who'd rather sacrifice a potentially interesting conversation with a stranger tourist all to preserve French.
 Besides a few such occurrences, there are many misconceptions based upon a misunderstanding of the local culture, tradition, manners, etc.

 Chess is a novelty in my life.
 My uncle introduced me to the game when I was 6 years old.
 He was the only one in the family who was interested in Chess, and I was the only one interested in learning.
 Truth is, I haven't met anyone even remotely interested in Chess for most of my life.
 Since the beginning of covid, I started playing and studying chess again.
 Searching for a partner to learn and train with, I stumbled upon various reasons and excuses people don't/won't play chess.
 A common assumption was that chess requires a (smart) kind of thinking which, of course, they don't have.
 Basically, a notion that chess is for brilliant minds.